 Example: Black pepper can cause cough or can trigger asthma symptoms in patients with asthma.

 • Anaphylaxis (severe allergic reaction).
 Although extremely rare, anaphylaxis has been reported with some spices.
 These reactions are consistent with true allergy.
 Case reports have described these types of reactions with oregano, thyme, coriander, caraway seed, cumin and cayenne pepper.
 There have also been rare reports of spices being adulterated with peanuts as filler, leading to previous FDA recalls of cumin, although no reactions in peanut allergic patients have been reported.

-• Sesame seed is a more traditional food allergen and may be contained in spice mixtures.
+• Sesame seed is a more traditional food allergen of growing concern and may be contained in spice mixtures.
 A reaction may be attributed to a true food allergy, and it can be life threatening.
 For patients known to be allergic to sesame, care should be taken in avoiding spices with sesame as an ingredient.
 The Food and Drug Administration is advancing a new effort for the consideration of labeling for sesame, in par with other major food allergens.

 If a particular spice has been consistently causing symptoms, an allergist / immunologist should be consulted.
 In most cases, the reaction to a spice will be due to a non-allergic cause.